IanPeake/FatMaxxer/README.md

 There is preliminary research that running or cycling at DFA 0.75 corresponds to the first ventilatory threshold or FatMax (https://www.frontiersin.org/articles/10.3389/fphys.2020.596567/full).

-2 minute rolling window for alpha1, evaluated every 20 seconds.
+Two minute rolling window for rmssd and alpha1.
+Alpha1 is evaluated every 20 seconds.

-UI shows elapsed time, heart rate, DFA alpha1 and RMSSD.
+UI shows elapsed time, instantaneous heart rate, RMSSD and DFA alpha1 and detected artifacts / nr samples (percentage %) in the window.

 Audio output advises HR, alpha1 and artifact rejection rate, adjusting to your work rate:
 HR advice to assist with slow ramps.